phuctanpham/cvblog/README.md

 # Phuk - Personal Website

-This repository contains source code of the Phuc's personal website.
+This repository contains source code of the Phu's personal website.
 To see it live, navigate to the [phamtanph.uk](https://phamtanph.uk) address.

 ## Development